Multiple Estimation Models for Discrete-time Adaptive Iterative Learning Control: Problem Formulation

 \begin{remark} In numerous works on discrete-time Adaptive ILC, an additional assumption --- usually called the linear growth rate or sector-bounded condition --- is made.
 This assumption states that the nonlinearity $\xi_k(t)$ satisfies:

 for some positive constants $c_1$ and $c_2$.
-This assumption plays a key role in analyzing convergence of the tracking error over iterations, as part of the assumptions for the Key Technical Lemma \cite{Goodwin}.
-In contrast, our analysis does not involve the Key Technical Lemma, and hence we do not make this assumption. \end{remark}
+This assumption plays a key role in analyzing the convergence of the tracking error over iterations as part of the assumptions for the KTL \cite{Goodwin}.
+In contrast, our analysis does not involve the KTL, and hence we do not make this assumption. \end{remark}